 Despite being Marvel comic characters, The X-Men has largely existed as a separate entity outside of the Marvel Cinematic Universe.
 Other than Bryan Singer’s X-Man films, this franchise also includes James Mangold’s critically acclaimed Logan and Tim Miller’s incredibly zany Deadpool.

-In 1994, producer Lauren Shuler Donner brought the intellectual rights to the X-Men characters for 20th Century Film Fox.
+In 1994, producer Lauren Shuler Donner brought the intellectual rights to the X-Men characters for 20th Century Fox.
 This has prevented crossovers between Disney’s MCU and Fox’s X-Men films.

-But, all of this changed thanks to a landmark deal between Disney and 20th Century Fox.
-As a part of the acquisition, Fox has had to re-transfer the X-Men film rights back to Marvel Studios.
-With all the X-Men films in development at Fox being canceled, ‘New Mutants’ was the last film of the franchise.
+But all of this changed thanks to a landmark deal between Disney and 20th Century Fox.
+As part of the acquisition, Fox has had to re-transfer the X-Men film rights back to Marvel Studios.
+With all the X-Men films in development at Fox being canceled, New Mutants was the last film of the franchise.
 It will be rebooted and become a part of the burgeoning MCU.
-A third Deadpool film is said to be currently under production and will be released under the Disney banner in November 2024.
+A third Deadpool film is said to be currently under production and will be released under the Disney banner in July 2024.

-9. Jurassic Park (1993 – 2022)
+10. Jurassic Park (1993 – 2022)

-Global box-office: $6 billion
+Global box office: $6 billion